Table of Contents

 - view as to whether the parties have complied with the relevant Pre-Action Protocol.

-If you are in a business dispute, it is likely that your claim involves a contract.
-In a contract claim, you should annex copies of the relevant written contracts between you and the other party.
-If you made your contracts orally or by conduct, then you should set out the precise words spoken or the conduct that you relied upon.
+If you are in a business dispute, your claim likely involves a contract.
+In a contract claim, you should annex copies of the relevant written agreements between you and the other party.
+If the contracts were agreed orally or by conduct, you should set out the precise words spoken or the conduct you rely upon.

 Responding to the Particulars of Claim